-Rationale: Neighbourhood centres are walkable, local-scale neighbourhood gathering and service destinations that support the daily needs of residents in the surrounding neighbourhood.
+Rationale: Neighbourhood centres are walkable, local-scale gathering and service destinations that support the daily needs of residents in the surrounding area.
 See also City Plan, Part D4 'Future Land Use Designations'.
 In addition to the General Design Guidelines, the following guidelines apply to developments within the Neighbourhood Centre land use designation.

-- 3.2.1.1 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings to ensure an appropriate transition in form and scale, and to preserve access to sunlight. - 3.2.1.2 To support placemaking, buildings should incorporate landmark or emblematic design features, such as prominent vertical elements, use of colour, significant corner treatments, plazas, and extensions of the public realm. - 3.2.1.3 Rooflines and vertical massing should be designed to maximize views (for onsite residents), respect views of adjacent buildings, and contribute to a diversity of building forms. - 3.2.1.4 Residential building design should be distinguished from commercial forms using strategies such as balconies, bay windows, and other architectural detailing.
+- 3.2.1.1 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings to ensure an appropriate transition in form and scale, and to preserve access to sunlight. - 3.2.1.2 To support placemaking, buildings should incorporate landmark or emblematic design features, such as prominent vertical elements, use of colour, significant corner treatments, plazas, and extensions of the public realm. - 3.2.1.3 Roof forms and vertical massing should consider views (for onsite residents), consider and be sympathetic to views from adjacent buildings, and contribute to a diversity of building forms. - 3.2.1.4 Residential building design should be distinguished from commercial forms using strategies such as balconies, bay windows, and other architectural detailing.

-- 3.2.2.1 Activate street frontages with outdoor displays, accessible patios, and outdoor seating to engage with the public realm. - 3.2.2.2 Orient primary building façades and entries to the fronting street(s) or public open space to create a defined edge and activity. - 3.2.2.3 Create well-defined and universally accessible primary building entrances along streets or at street corners using design elements such as weather protection, architectural features, high quality material finishes and detailing, signage. and lighting. - 3.2.2.4 On commercial frontages incorporate generous amounts of windows, glazing, and frequent entrances to create visual interest, punctuation, and rhythm along the street.
+- 3.2.2.1 Activate street frontages with outdoor displays, accessible patios, and outdoor seating to engage with the public realm. - 3.2.2.2 Orient primary building façades and entries to the fronting street(s) or public open space to create a defined edge. - 3.2.2.3 Create well-defined and universally accessible primary building entrances along streets or at street corners using design elements such as weather protection, architectural features, high quality material finishes and detailing, signage, and lighting. - 3.2.2.4 On commercial frontages incorporate generous amounts of windows, glazing, and frequent entrances to create visual interest, punctuation, and rhythm along the street.

-- 3.2.2.5 Weather protection should extend over public sidewalks to provide sufficient coverage for pedestrians. - 3.2.2.6 Residential entrances should be separated from ground floor commercial uses.
-On corner lots, residential entries on the secondary street are supported where a well defined street interface is achieved along the primary street. - 3.2.2.7 Above-grade parking structures should be concealed by building floor area or other strategies to effectively screen the parking structure (see Figure 10).
+- 3.2.2.5 Weather protection should extend over public sidewalks to provide sufficient coverage for pedestrians. - 3.2.2.6 Residential entrances should be separated from ground floor commercial uses in mixed-use developments.
+On corner lots, residential entries on the secondary street are supported. - 3.2.2.7 Above-grade parking structures should be concealed by building floor area or other strategies to effectively screen the parking structure (see Figure 10).